Here is a Valentines day post I first wrote three years ago remembering fondly the man who taught me what love meant… For you Dad.xx

 What I wouldn’t give to receive a gift from my Dad.

 I remember how, as a teenager, my Dad would on occasions bring me freesias and put them in my bedroom.
-When he became ill, my mum would buy them on his behalf.
+When he became ill, my mum small_7733731118would buy them on his behalf.
 Going to bed at night the air would be filled with their fragrance, a smell which will forever be associated with my Dad.
 Today I still love freesia, and they bring back some very happy memories, even if at times those memories bring tears.

 This St Valentines Day I am lucky to be able to spend it with someone I love dearly.
 However there is a part of me which he will have to share, the part which will always be held for my first true love…my Dad.